Benefice Administrator: Midtestbenefice@gmail.com

 The Mid not only gives you instant access to live national and local news but local information, services and reviews around Mid.
 There is also everything 'you didn't know you didn't know'!

 Tip! - Try entering your own postcode into the Your Location box (top right) and all the local links currently set for SO20 6ET will relocate for you anywhere in the UK.
 This can be especially useful for when you are travelling or on holiday!
-Crucially, although you are on the NEWS profile at the moment, you could also use the White Profile buttons to choose another profile like Mid Area or Sport or Shopping or Faith ......
-Whatever you choose midtestbenefice 2day will look different and current everyday!
+Crucially, although you are on the NEWS profile at the moment, you could also use the white buttons above to choose another profile like Mid Area or Sport or Shopping or Faith ......
+Whatever you choose midtestbenefice 2day will look different and current every day!

 BBC Front Page News